tschoonover/Mjolnir/SARC/ReadMe.txt

 5. After you get things imported, you may see a lot of "Problems" reported by Eclipse.
 Note that these do *not* get cleared when you build!
 You can click to select them all, then hit delete to get rid of them.

-I'm not sure why this happens, but I'll figure it out and update here.
+	*** Answer: This is, in fact, caused by the indexer.
+To resolve it, add the appropriate header files to C/C++ General -> Indexer -> Files to index up front.
+(I did this in the project settings and will commit this change.)
+	You do not need to include the path.
+For example, I just added:
+	", Arduino.h, Ethernet.h, Servo.h" (no quotes). and it cleared up.

-	This does NOT affect the build.
+	These messages do NOT affect the build.
 Check the Console panel for the true results.
 If you see "**** Build Finished ****", you have just built SARC and you can upload using the AVR button in Eclipse.
 (You'll only see it in the C/C++ view.)